moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 ## Considerations

-Due to the cohorts’ diversity in measurements, we would like to ask for the analysts to only include data measured using the following measurement units:
+Due to the cohorts' diversity in measurements, we would like to ask for the analysts to only include data measured using the following measurement units:
 1. For BMI, please use kg/m<sup>2</sup> and two decimals (e.g. `23.87`).
 For BMI
 in children and adolescents, please replace BMI with zBMI.
 You will find